subugoe/pubdev_docker/README.md

 There is already a complete documentaion how to install and use this bundle in the wiki.
 Here you can find the **Release-Notes**:

+## 2016.10.31
+ Now we have a Perl debugger integrated with docker, to run with the debugger just start with:

+    $ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up

+Learn how to set up your IDE at the [Camelcade Wiki](https://github.com/Camelcade/Perl5-IDEA/wiki)

 ## 2016.10.20
  Now there is a boot-script as well as layer-config which has been introduced by the end of September.
 Besides, the volumes(=external folders) per default in the `docker-compose.yml` file.